KD5VMF/MPI4PY-Cluster-Setup/README.md

-# 🖥️ MPI Distributed Computing Programs and Setup
+# 🖥️ MPI Distributed Computing Programs and Cluster Setup

 This project includes tools and programs to set up and utilize a Raspberry Pi-based MPI cluster for distributed computing.
 The repository demonstrates the following: